TiffanyObi/ios-control-flow-lab/README.md

 -b.
 1024? - Bytes in a Kilobyte

 -c.
-65? - Some in interesting number
+65? - Some uninteresting number

 What happens when you remove the default clause?